 - Uniqueness of the angle/approach to the subject: 20%; and

 - Impact on the industry: 20%.

 Judges are instructed to evaluate each entry primarily on journalistic merit, placing emphasis on writing skills, editorial content, and article concept.
 The jury will look more toward the merits of the entrant's writing and editing efforts than at the entry's presentation and promotional qualities.

 The judges may also elect to commend outstanding runner-up entries.
-Only CWA members in good standing at the time of entry are eligible to submit entries.
-If multiple authors are involved, all authors must be members of CWA at the time of the submittal.
+CWA members in good standing at the time of entry are eligible to submit entries and non-members are eligible to submit to entries for this award.

 Department sections, product columns, and "advertorial" sections are not eligible as entries for awards.
 Magazines and the magazine's publishing house are not eligible for this award.
 This award is for the authors and or editors only.

 Article ideas initiated by external sources such as agencies or companies, and then written by them are excluded.
 Articles that are not eligible may be submitted to CWA’s Marketing Communications Awards program.